mohanaravind/Advanced-Lane-Finding/README.md

 Here's a [link to my video result](https://www.youtube.com/watch?v=-8XL7lEfBA4)

 ---

 ### Discussion

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+The pipeline under performs when there are shadows and changing light intensity of the roads.
+It also suffers when the roads contain lane markings that were later painted on top.
+Bumpy roads also causes the lane detection to suffer since the pipeline assumes the road surface to be flat.
+Improving the threshold function and perspective transform could result in better lane detection